Thomas-23/python-document-cn/library/source/urllib.request.rst

     .. method:: retrieve(url, filename=None, reporthook=None, data=None)

        Retrieves the contents of *url* and places it in *filename*.
-The return value is a tuple consisting of a local filename and either a :class:`email.message.Message` object containing the response headers (for remote URLs) or ``None`` (for local URLs).
+The return value is a tuple consisting of a local filename and either an :class:`email.message.Message` object containing the response headers (for remote URLs) or ``None`` (for local URLs).
 The caller must then open and read the contents of *filename*.
 If *filename* is not given and the URL refers to a